nirvanfallacy/AndroidRapidUI/README.md

 Introduction
 ============

-Simplify your code related to UI and other unnecessarily repetitive jobs.
+Simplify your code by automating annoyingly repetitive jobs.

 Features
 ========